riboviz/riboviz/docs/install.md

 ## About these instructions

 These instructions were written for Ubuntu 18.04 and CentOS 7.4.
 Other Linux flavours will require different commands to be run.

+Other versions of the prerequisites, different from the versions stated, may be usable

+Only minimal installation instructions are given for each prerequisite.
+See the documentation for each prerequisite for full instructions.

+Installing some of these tools requires you to have permission to run `sudo` to install and configure software.
+If you don't have `sudo` access you will have to ask a local system administrator to run these commands for you.

+### Windows users

-For Windows users it is suggested that you:
+We suggest that you:

 * Either, use a virtual machine running under [VMWare Workstation Player](https://www.vmware.com/uk/products/workstation-player.html) or [Oracle VirtualBox](https://www.virtualbox.org/).
 * Or, try using Windows 10's [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/about) which allows running of a Linux environment on Windows 10 without the need for a VM.
 Most command-line tools, utilities, and applications can be directly on Windows, unmodified.
 Ubuntu, openSUSE, Debian, Kali flavours of Linux can be used.

-Other versions of the prerequisites may also be usable.

-Only minimal installation instructions are given for each prerequisite.
-See the documentation for each prerequisite for full instructions.

-Installing some of these tools requires you to have `sudo` access to install and configure software.
-If you don't have `sudo` access you will have to ask a local system administrator to run these commands for you.
+### Mac OSX users

+We suggest that you check out the web sites for each prerequisite for information on how to install the prerequisites under Mac OS X.

 ## Git